Uncommon/Xit/docs/xitgit_reintegration_plan.md

 - App-source `import XitGit` usage has been removed.
 - To preserve simple global protocol names during reintegration, disambiguation now uses explicit `Xit.` qualification where needed instead of temporary `Repository...Protocol` aliases.
 - `XitTests` no longer imports `XitGitTestSupport`.
-- Remaining test-side use of `XitGit` package products is still pending broader test migration/package cleanup.
+- Remaining test-side package-product references have been removed along with the package itself.

 ### 7. Merge package test support back into `XitTests`
 Status: complete.